mikecann/mikecann.co.uk/public/posts/flashdevelop-preloaders-and-gamejacket/post.md

 <span class="spnMessageText" id="msg">You will obviously replace this with your actual game code but for the purposes of this tutorial the game consists of a very large picture of a cat.

-Try running this now, as you should expect there is our &quot;game&quot; up and running.
+Try running this now, as you should expect there is our "game" up and running.

 The next step is to add the GameJacket security code.
 To do this lets add a new class to the project and call it GJCheck.as:

 ![](../../../../../flash/GameJacketTutorial/02.png)

-Now we are going to fill this with the same code as there is in the &quot;main.as&quot; of the AS3 folder of the GameJacket Developer Pack:</span>
+Now we are going to fill this with the same code as there is in the "main.as" of the AS3 folder of the GameJacket Developer Pack:</span>

 package